Legal Studies MLS

 Jody Mooradian, JD (Delaware Law School of Widener University).
 Adjunct Professor.
 NCAA Compliance

-David Oldham, JD (Drexel University School of Law).
+Jacqueline B. Penrod, JD (Temple University Beasley School of Law).
 Adjunct Professor.
-Higher Education Compliance
+Health Care Compliance.

 Rebecca Rakoski, JD (Widener University School of Law).
 Adjunct Professor.
 US Legal Systems, Risk Assessment